 Vengurla is also famous for the Vengurla rocks.
 These are found off the coast and named Brent Rocks and locally called Bandara.
 Vengurla is also well-known for its folk art – Dashavatara.
 These comprise stories narrated from mythological epics and are performed by locals in temples.
 The make-up and drapery are made by the artists themselves.

-The best way to get around Vengurla and the neighbouring beaches is to either hire a bike, scooter for the day or book a auto rickshaw.
+The best way to get around Vengurla and the neighbouring beaches is to either hire a bike, scooter for the day or book an auto-rickshaw.
 Hiring a bike is the best way to explore the region.

 Accommodation in Vengurla is limited to a handful of guest houses and beach shacks which are located on the road leading to the beach starting around a kilometre or two away from the beach.
 These guest houses provide travellers with semi-deluxe and deluxe rooms and have all modern amenities needed for a good comfortable stay.

 The best time to visit Vengurla is during the winter months from November to March when the day heat is actually bearable and the nights are cold.
-Light cotton clothes are recommend all through the year.
+Light cotton clothes are recommended all throughout the year.